Garden Route Guided Tours

-Stretching 300 km, the Garden Route is South Africa’s botanical nook.
+Stretching 300 km, the Garden Route in South Africa’s botanical nook.

-The route is quite a popular attraction, and when travelling our beautiful country, you cannot miss this rich landscape of quiet beaches, dense forests, and unique attractions.
-The journey begins 4 hours from Cape Town and winds its way up the Eastern Cape coast ending at the fairy tale Tsitsikamma Forest.
+The route is quite a popular attraction!
+When travelling to our beautiful country, you cannot miss this rich landscape of quiet beaches, dense forests, and unique attractions.
+The journey begins 4 hours from Cape Town and winds along the coast ending at the fairy tale Tsitsikamma Forest.

 Mountains feature heavily on a tour of the Garden Route, with the rolling green hills being one of the major characteristics of the route.
 The mountains lie close to the windy beaches and bays, making guests feel as though they are in a different world.
-When travelling through the Storms River and Heidelberg, the route runs alongside the coastline and is dotted with lakes, golden beaches, indigenous forests and those magnificent mountains.
+The route runs alongside the coastline and is dotted with lakes, golden beaches, indigenous forests and those magnificent mountains.

-The Garden Route has a longstanding fascination with all who visit and the best way to get the most out of your time here is to enjoy a Garden Route tour.
-Let Southern Circle assist you with planning the best itinerary for your Garden Route breakaway.
-Garden Route tour packages take you to the most popular attractions along South Africa’s most popular coastal route.
+The Garden Route has a longstanding fascination with all who visit and the best way to get the most out of your time here is on a Garden Route tour.
+Let us at Southern Circle Tours & Safaris assist you with planning the best itinerary for your Garden Route breakaway.
+Our Garden Route tour packages take you to the most popular attractions along South Africa’s most popular coastal route.

 Some of the longer tours, such as the 10 Day Taste of South Africa Tour, will include Kruger National Park excursions as well as tours of KwaZulu Natal.